sorelmitra/learn/k6/Readme.md

 - `K6S_SERVER`: Script variable, specifies the server to connect to.
 - `K6S_PORT`: Script variable, specifies the port to use when connecting to the server.
 - `K6S_TRACE_TIMINGS`: Script variable, boolean true/false or yes/no.  If true, individual timings are being traced in the logs.
 Helpful when debugging stuff.
-- `K6S_TAG`: Tag to apply at root level to differentiate between trees when computing metrics.
-See Configuration above.
+- `K6S_TAG`: Tag used when creating the root level element, which in the case of the dummy API used here, is `organizations`.
+The `TAG` is added to the `VU` and `ITER` on the root level element, and by specifying a new value for each run of the scripts, multiple root level trees can be created.
+Passed on by using the `K6S_TAG` environment variable.
 - `K6S_CREATE_ONLY`: Script variable, boolean.
 If true, the script that recognizes it only does the creation part.
 Otherwise, it deletes what it has created as soon as creation was finished.
 - `K6S_DISPLAY_ONLY`: Script variable, applicable to mass-delete.
 If true, it will only display the tree but not delete anything.
 - `K6S_SECONDS_WAIT_PREVIOUS_DELETE`: Script variable, applicable to mass-delete.
 How many seconds does each VU wait for deletion of the predecessors of the current resources it's trying to delete.
 Default is 10 seconds.
 The explanation for this variable is that when multiple VUs delete resources of a particular type, each VU gets a slice of the resources to delete.
 Thus, certain VUs might finish earlier and move to the successor resources.
 This might result in those VUs trying to delete a successor resource for which the predecessors weren't deleted because they were in the slice of other VUs who haven't finished yet.
 Thus, the script must be able to wait for all instances of predecessor resources to be deleted.
 Depending of the speed of the API you're testing, a value of tens of seconds should be plenty.